allisonlynnbasore14/ComputerMusic/results.md

 ![Zoomed Image of User Interface](/ComputerMusic/pictures/File_000.jpeg?raw=true)

-#### Origially, the plan was to use a Graphical User Interface (GUI).
+#### Origially, the plan was to use this graphical user interface using Tkinter, which is a simple graphical user interfacae package.
 However, since a web app was more asstetically appealing we decided to transiton.
 Below is a picture of the GUI.

 ![GUI Draft](/ComputerMusic/pictures/GUIDRAFT.png?raw=true)